kurron/jvm-development-environment/README.md

 If you don't need a full desktop but just the Docker engine, try using [vagrant-docker-server](https://github.com/kurron/vagrant-docker-server)

 ## Sub-Projects
-**Update:** we've moved away from using `ansible-pull` and to using Ansible Roles, which give us a better mechansim for reusing provisioning logic.
-You can find a [list of available roles](https://galaxy.ansible.com/kurron/) in our Ansible Galaxy account.
+**Update:** we've moved away from using `ansible-pull` and to using [Ansible Roles](http://docs.ansible.com/ansible/playbooks_roles.html), which give us a better mechansim for reusing provisioning logic.
+You can find a [list of available roles](https://galaxy.ansible.com/kurron/) in my Ansible Galaxy account.
 More are sure to be included over time.

 ## Installed Software (partial list)